jasonthepenguin/ai-image-fixer/context.md

 - Controls
   - Zoom controls in the tools panel: Zoom Out (−), Zoom In (+), 100% (actual size), and Fit (auto-fit to container).
 Zoom ranges 10%–800%, with auto-fit on new image load and window resize.
   - Sliders with numeric inputs (narrow width, Tailwind `w-12`), min/max/step enforced, reset to defaults.
-  - Auto White Balance checkbox toggle.
+  - Auto White Balance and Auto Color Enhance toggles.
+  - Copy to Clipboard and Download buttons beside Reset; disabled while processing.

 ## Tooling & Scripts